Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: That's hilarious, yeah.

 RAINBOW: I don't know (laughter).
-I think I was just drunk one night and listening to her.
-Have you heard her autobiography, the audio...
+I think I was just drunk one night and listening to her - have you heard her autobiography - the audiobook...

 GROSS: No.